abb-motors-and-generators/smart-sensor-api-client/use_case_5/README.md

 This code will plot values of defined measurement types in a defined date range of a chosen asset.

 ### Execute
-To run this demo, execute the following script:

-     python use_case_5/get_historic_measurements.py -a 1234 5678 -m 3 -

 To run this demo, execute the following:

     python use_case_5/get_historic_measurements.py -a <ASSET ID LIST> -m <MEASUREMENT TYPE> -s <START DATE> -e <END DATE>